hjackson2606/License-Plate-Detection/README.md

 ## Notes
 - Requires Image Processing Toolbox.
 - Uses `projroot.m` to ensure relative paths work on all systems.
-- 3 images in test folder to use.
+- 3 images in the test folder to use.

 ## Screenshots